anedyaio/anedya-widgets-react/README.md

 ```

- 🧩 Latest Data Guage
+#  Latest Data Guage ** <LatestDataGauge />**

-Displays the latest sensor or node data from an Anedya network node in a guage
+Displays the latest variable's data from an Anedya node in a guage

-🚀 Usage Example
+Usage Example

 ```import { initAnedyaClient } from "../utils/anedyaClient";
 import { LatestDataGauge } from "../components/LatestDataWidget";